Yaco-Sistemas/django-inlinetrans/README.rst

 This extracts both **inline_trans** (itrans) and **trans** messages from the templates, and incorporates them to the gettext catalogs, just as makemessages does for **trans** messages.

-Afterwords, you can start your server, navigate to the rendered pages (as a staff member), and, as explained above, translate the messages through the web.
+Afterwords, you can start your server, navigate to the rendered pages (by default, as a staff member), and, as explained above, translate the messages through the web.